 Pumpkin Black Bean Corn Soup Freezer Meal Ingredients:

-1 TBSP Butter
+1 tablespoon Butter

-1 can pumpkin puree (15 oz)
+One can of pumpkin puree (15 oz)

 1 can black bean (rinsed and drained)

-1 1/2 cup of frozen corn (thawed)
+1 ½ cups of frozen corn (thawed)

-1 can diced tomato (15 oz)
+One can diced tomato (15 oz)

-1/2 can diced green chilies
+½ can diced green chilies

-2 cans of reduced sodium chicken broth
+2 cans of reduced-sodium chicken broth

-1 tsp cumin (dried)
+1 teaspoon cumin (dried)

-1 tsp nutmeg (dried)
+1 teaspoon nutmeg (dried)

 salt and pepper to taste

-- Thaw the soup in a bowl.
+Thaw the soup in a bowl.
 Then reheat in the large saucepan till boiling.
 Add a little more broth if necessary.

 Here is the finished soup.
 What do you think?
 Doesn't it look yummy?

-Here is the printable recipe:
+Below is the printable you can use.

-Please note these are affiliate links through Amazon, and at no additional cost to you, I will earn affiliate fees if you decide to make a purchase.
+Please note these are affiliate links through Amazon, and at no additional cost, I will earn affiliate fees if you decide to make a purchase.